-The Audit Committee is responsible for appointing, setting compensation and overseeing the work of the independent auditors.
-The Audit Committee has established a policy regarding pre-approval of all auditing services and the terms thereof and non-audit services (other than non-audit services prohibited under Section 10A(g) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") or the applicable rules of the SEC or the Public Company Accounting Oversight Board) to be provided to us by the independent auditor.
-However, the pre-approval requirement may be waived with respect to the provision of non-audit services for us if the "de minimus" provisions of Section 10A(i)(1)(B) of the Exchange Act are satisfied
+The Audit Committee is responsible for the appointment, compensation, and oversight of the independent registered public accounting firm retained to audit the Company's consolidated financial statements and internal control over financial reporting.
+The Audit Committee has established a policy regarding pre-approval of all audit services, and the terms thereof, and non-audit services to be provided by the independent auditor.
+This policy requires that, prior to the provision of services by the independent auditor, the Audit Committee will be presented, for consideration, with a description of the types of Audit-Related, Tax, and All Other Services expected to be performed by the auditor during the fiscal year, with aggregate fee amounts reported for each category and type of services.
+However, the pre-approval requirement may be waived with respect to the provision of non-audit services for us if the "de minimis exception" provisions of Section 10A(i)(1)(B) of the